reybalolot/airline-booking-system/README.md

 	- Booking Confirmation Alerts: Sends immediate confirmation of bookings and reminders for upcoming flights.

 - User Account Management
-	- Profile Management:Allows users to create and manage profiles with personal details, travel preferences, and flight history.
+	- Profile Management: Allows users to create and manage profiles with personal details, travel preferences, and flight history.
 	- Booking History: Provides access to past and upcoming bookings with options to view, modify, or cancel reservations.

 - Customer Support